The 20 Best Kabuki Syndrome Doctors in Canada

 London, ON, CA

-Peter Ainsworth practices in London, Canada.
+Peter Ainsworth practices practicing medicine in London, Canada.
 Mr. Ainsworth is rated as an Advanced expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Floating-Harbor Syndrome, Lynch Syndrome, Kabuki Syndrome, Oophorectomy, and Mastectomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Floating-Harbor Syndrome, Kabuki Syndrome, Lynch Syndrome, Oophorectomy, and Mastectomy.

 Advanced in Kabuki Syndrome